-A child’s pursuit of happiness in life is predicated on two things:
+A child’s pursuit of happiness in life is predicated on:

 who they know, and what they know.